smartcontractkit/documentation/src/pages/getting-started/consuming-data-feeds.md

 :::caution[ Configure and fund your wallet]

-If you have not already configured your MetaMask wallet and funded it with testnet ETH, follow the instructions in the Deploy Your First Smart Contract to set that up.
+If you have not already configured your MetaMask wallet and funded it with testnet ETH, follow the instructions in [Deploy Your First Smart Contract](/getting-started/deploy-your-first-contract#install-and-fund-your-metamask-wallet) to set that up.
 You can get testnet ETH at one of the available [Sepolia faucets](/resources/link-token-contracts/#sepolia-testnet).

 :::